OpsPAI/TraceZip/otel-compressor/wrk/readme.md

 ## Notes

-1. The script assumes that `.txt` files contain valid JSON.
+1. The script assumes that `.txt` or `.json` files contain valid JSON.
-2. A delay of 1 second is added between each request.
-3. The OpenTelemetry endpoint URL can be specified as a parameter.
+2. The OpenTelemetry endpoint URL can be specified as a parameter.

 ## Example Output